MangoRaft/hipache/README.md

 each backend (per worker)
 * __server.deadBackendTTL__: The number of seconds a backend is flagged as `dead' before retrying to proxy another request to it (doesn't apply if you are using a third-party health checker)
-* __server.address__: IPv4 and IPv6 Addresses listening (HTTP and HTTPS)
 * __server.https__: SSL configuration (omit this section to disable HTTPS)
 * __driver__: Redis url (you can omit this entirely to use the local redis on the default port).

-If you want a master/slave Redis, specify a second url for the master, eg: `driver: ["redis://slave:port", "redis://master:port"]`.
-More generally, the driver syntax is: `redis://:password@host:port/database#prefix` - all parameter are optional, hence just `redis:` is a valid driver uri.
-More infos about drivers in [lib/drivers](https://github.com/dotcloud/hipache/tree/master/lib/drivers).
+####Logging
+Take not that logging is done though `Logger` that can be found at https://github.com/MangoRaft/Logger Using Logger allows for distributed logging from multiple balances to a single location.

+####Statsd
+Metrics are pushed to a statsd instance.
+Find out more at https://github.com/etsy/statsd

 ### 3. Spawning